KnoxKnot/KnoxKnot.github.io/content/writings/2023-04-02/HTB-Forgot | Linux-Medium.md

 ---
 HackTheBox Forgot is a Linux machine rated Medium.
 Flawed with security misconfiguration(A05:2021), identification and authentication failures(A07:2021), vulnerable and outdated components(A06:2021), and injection(A03:2021).

-Attack Workflow: Leverage Host header attack in exploiting the password reset vulnerability.
+Attack Chain: Leverage Host header attack in exploiting the password reset vulnerability.
 Take advantage of the varnish cache misconfiguration in executing a web cache poisoning attack.
 Exploit a vulnerable component using code injection attack to gain root privilege.

 ##### Initialization
 ```bash